 Coupling - a type of fitting used to join two sections of hose together, providing a secure and leak-proof connection

-Y or twin connector - allows for simultaneous use of two hoses connecting to one faucet
+Splitter - allows for simultaneous use of two or more hoses connecting to one spigot, or to divide one hose into additional hose lines

 Garden Hose Accessories